data-apis/dataframe-api/spec/02_use_cases.md

 ## Types of use cases

-The next types of use cases can be accomplished by the use of the standard Python data frame API defined in this document:
+The next types of use cases can be accomplished by the use of the standard Python dataframe API defined in this document:

-- Downstream library receiving a data frame as a parameter
+- Downstream library receiving a dataframe as a parameter
-- Converting a data frame from one implementation to another (try to clarify)
+- Converting a dataframe from one implementation to another (try to clarify)

 Other types of uses cases not related to data interchange will be added later.